-Requirement to Implement Best Management Practices (BMPs): Require each Food Service Establishment to implement Best Management Practices in its operation to minimize the discharge of FOG to the sewer system.
+Requirement to Implement Best Management Practices (BMPs)

+Food Service Establishments are required to implement Best Management Practices in their operation to minimize the discharge of FOG to the sewer system.

-Rationale: The best way to manage FOG is to keep it out of the plumbing system using Best Management Practices (BMPs).
-BMPs are schedules of activities, prohibitions of practices, maintenance procedures and other management practices that effectively reduce the discharge of FOG from the FOOD SERVICCE Establishment's wastewater discharge.
+Rationale: The best way to manage FOG is to keep it out of the plumbing system using Best Management Practices.
+BMPs are schedules of activities, prohibitions of practices, maintenance procedures, and other management practices that effectively reduce the discharge of FOG from the Food Service Establishment's wastewater discharge.

-• General Requirement for FOG Pretreatment: Require Food Service Establishments to pretreat its wastewater using grease interceptors to remove FOG prior to discharge to the sewer system.
-Allow Waivers or Variance when applicable, but require space and plumbing segregation for future interceptor installation.
+General Requirement for FOG Pretreatment

+Service Establishments are required to pretreat their wastewater using grease interceptors to remove FOG prior to discharge to the sewer system.
+Waivers or Variances are allowed when applicable, but space and plumbing segregation are required for future interceptor installation.

-Rationale: Pretreatment through installation, operation and maintenance of a properly designed and adequately sized grease interceptor has been proven to be effective and is considered the Best Conventional Technology (BCT) for FOG control.
-Unless the FOG discharge is significantly low, implementation of BMPs and the use of other common grease control device, such as grease traps, are not sufficient to effectively control FOG.
-Food Service Establishments with insignificant FOG discharges may be granted waivers from grease interceptor installation, for practical reasons.
+Rationale: Pretreatment through installation. operation, and maintenance of a properly designed and adequately sized grease interceptor has been proven to be effective and is considered the Best Conventional Technology (BCT) for FOG control.
+Unless the FOG discharge is significantly low, implementation of BMPs and the use of other common grease control devices, such as grease traps, may not be sufficient to effectively control FOG.
+Food Service Establishments insignificant FOG discharges may be granted waivers from grease interceptor installation, for practical reasons.
 A Waiver or Variance may be cancelled when it is shown that the Food Service Establishment has significantly increased its FOG discharge as a result of facility expansion or changes in operations.
-Because Food Service Establishments have the potential to change operations or grow (hence, increase future FOG discharge), it is important to require space and plumbing segregation to allow future grease interceptor installation, even when waivers are issued.
+Because Food Service Establishments have the potential to change operations or grow (hence, increase future FOG discharge), it is important to require space and plumbing segregation to allow future grease interceptor installation, even when waivers are issued

-• Implementation of FOG Pretreatment Requirement for New Construction of Food Service Establishments: Require all new construction of Food Service Establishments to install grease interceptors prior to commencing discharge of wastewater to the sewer system.
+Implementation of FOG Pretreatment Requirement for New Construction of Food Service Establishments

+New construction of Food Service Establishments is required to install grease interceptors prior to commencing discharge of wastewater to the sewer system.